ACCQUIREnet

 • St. Louis Children’s Hospital — Washington University (St. Louis, MO)

-Additionally, ACCQUIREnet enjoys fruitful collaboration with other networks and sites that collect ICHOM and CLEFT-Q™/FACE-Q™ data, including McMaster University, SickKids, Erasmus, and Karolinska.
+Additionally, ACCQUIREnet enjoys fruitful collaboration with other networks and sites that collect ICHOM and CLEFT-Q™/FACE-Q™ data, including McMaster University, Toronto SickKids, Erasmus, and Karolinska.

 Want to Learn More?